 Wildlife fans can visit the Disney Animal Kingdom in Florida while foodies should definitely head to Walt Disney World’s Epcot to eat dishes from around the world.

 Disney’s special celebrations like Mickey’s Halloween Party and the Holiday season are also one of the best times to visit the parks.
+The parks rank top of places of interest USA during holiday season.

 To read more about planning the ultimate Disney trip, check out our Disney posts.